Timi007/Nier-Automata-Hacking/README.md

 A game based on the hacking mini game in Nier: Automata.
 It's written in [Typescript](https://www.typescriptlang.org/) using [three.js](https://github.com/mrdoob/three.js).

+This game was a uni project of mine.

 ## Development

 If you want to build this game from the source, you need [npm](https://nodejs.org/en/).